If you or a neighbor finds a swarm of honey bees on your property, don’t spray- call us instead.

 Tidewater Beekeepers Association (TBA) provides free swarm removal to all residents in and around Hampton Roads.

-Swarming is mainly a spring phenomenon, usually within a two- or three-week period depending on the locale, but occasional swarms can happen throughout the producing season.
-Secondary after swarms, or cast swarms may happen.
+Swarming is mainly a spring phenomenon, usually a two or three month period depending on the locale, but occasional swarms can happen throughout the producing season.
+Secondary after swarms or cast swarms may happen.
 Cast swarms are usually smaller and are accompanied by a virgin queen.
 Sometimes a beehive will swarm in succession until it is almost totally depleted of workers.

 Most beekeepers will remove a honeybee swarm for free if they are nearby.
 Bee swarms can almost always be collected alive and relocated by a competent beekeeper or bee removal company.
 Extermination of a bee swarm is rarely necessary and discouraged if bee removal is possible

 Swarm removal is different than what is called a cut out.
 When bees have moved into a structure or hollow cavity it is no longer considered a swarm, but is an established colony.
 A beekeeper will come and remove the bees by cutting them out of the cavity hence the name cut out.
 This process is complicated and usually not done for free because of the nature of the removal.